 It’s like cooking and experimenting with different ingredients.
 Let’s try this, let’s try that.
 And then voila!
 Dinner is served…

-He also also the author of The Little Book of muses, a collection of aphorisms for writers.
+He is also the author of The Little Book of muses, a collection of aphorisms for writers.

 A former magazine journalist, the author is a member of the Crime Writers Association and the International Thriller Writers.
 He resides in Singapore.